 Jules: I wouldn't go so far as to call the brother 'fat', I mean he got a weight problem.
 What's the nigger gonna do, he's Samoan.

 Zed pulls the "Eenie Meenie Miney Mo" routine to decide who to take to the back room first, as a gagged Marcellus and Butch look on in horror.
 When Zed lands on Marcellus, there's a few seconds of breathless tension...before Zed continues with the "And my mother said..." variant.

 Butch finding increasingly awesome weapons in the pawn shop: hammer, baseball bat, chainsaw...and a fucking katana.

 "Nobody's gonna hurt anybody.
 We're all gonna be like three little Fonzies here.
 And what's Fonzie like?...
 Come on, Yolanda, what's Fonzie like?!" "...Cool?"
 Correctamundo!

 The way the Buddy Holly waiter describes the milk shakes: Martin & Lewis (vanilla) or Amos & Andy (chocolate).

 Mia's bad joke from the failed TV pilot she was in.

 Mia: Three tomatoes are walking down the street, a poppa tomato, a momma tomato, and a little baby tomato.
 The baby tomato is lagging behind the poppa and momma tomato.
-The poppa tomato gets mad, goes over to the momma tomato and stamps on him and says: "Ketchup."
+The poppa tomato gets mad, goes over to the baby tomato and stomps on him and says: "Ketchup."

 Jules defending that he doesn't eat pork to Vincent, arguing that pigs are filthy animals.
 Vincent counters that dogs are filthy animals too.
 Jules says he doesn't eat dogs either, but Vincent says that people love dogs regardless of being filthy, and Jules replies that a dog has a personality, and that goes a long way.